emresudo/emresudo/README.md

-## Fancy seeing you here!
+## kernel

-I am Emre and a full stack developer.
-Always trying to learn new things.
+Hi, I'm Emre!
+I've been interested linux and code since I was 12 years old.
+I'm a self-taught developer.